By Rachel Ellen Green, CPT

 Foods in the mitochondria diet lower inflammation and improve energy production.
 The brain is full of mitochondria and declines in function with age.
 This diet is high in antioxidants, anti-inflammatory foods, and healthy fats.

 • Protein: Protein is full of amino acids that protect the mitochondria.
 Try including a source of protein with every meal.
 Some protein options include beef, turkey, fish, chicken, or eggs.
-For vegetarians or vegans choose legume or soy proteins.
+For vegetarians or vegans choose legumes and soy proteins.

 • Omega-3: Fatty acids construct the mitochondria membrane.
 You can get these through fish, nuts, and eggs.